BESTSELLER/dbt-dcp-utilities/README.md

 Parameters:
   - `schema`: Name of the schema to be dropped recursively.
   - `database`: Name of the database containing the schema (defaults to target.database).

-Parameters:
-  - `input_table`: The table to calculate the latest state for.